 Be the RE-Generation

-Young people (15 – 25 years) meet at the beginning of St Kilda Pier every Sunday at 5pm to help protect the biodiversity of our beloved Port Phillip Bay.
+Young people (15 – 25 years) meet at the beginning of St Kilda Pier every Sunday to help protect the biodiversity of our beloved Port Phillip Bay.

 It’s all about having fun and meeting others while helping the local environment.